Renounce British Citizenship: 2026 Guide

 Form RNThe official Home Office form used to renounce British citizenship.
 It must be signed, witnessed and submitted with the prescribed fee and supporting documents.

-Right of AbodeThe unrestricted right to live and work in the United Kingdom held by British citizens and certain Commonwealth citizens.
+Right of AbodeThe unrestricted right to live and work in the United Kingdom held by British citizens and a limited category of non-British Commonwealth citizens who hold the right of abode.

 Dual NationalityHolding citizenship of two or more countries simultaneously.
 The UK recognises dual nationality, though some countries require exclusive allegiance.